Kremlin

-The name "Kremlin" means "fortress inside a city", and is often also used metonymically to refer to the government of the Russian Federation.
-It previously referred to the government of the Soviet Union (1922–1991) and its highest members (such as general secretaries, premiers, presidents, ministers, and commissars).
-The term "Kremlinology" refers to the study of Soviet and Russian politics.

-The Kremlin is open to the public and offers individual and group guided tours.
-Visible are the Armoury Chamber, Tsar Cannon, Tsar Bell, artillery pieces, and the exposition of Russian wooden sculpture and carvings.
+In the Russian language, kreml denotes a 'fortress within a city', and there are many historical cities with Kremlin of their own.
+However, the Moscow Kremlin, the best known, also serves an international-politics metonym that identifies the Government of Russia.
+During the Cold War (1947–1991), the term The Kremlin meant the Government of the Soviet Union and the term Kremlinology meant the study of the decisions of the Soviet leaders and of Russian and Soviet politics.
+When open to the public, the Kremlin of Moscow offers supervised tours of the Moscow Kremlin Museums.

 History

 Origin

-The site had been continuously inhabited by Finnic peoples (especially the Meryans) since the 2nd century BC.
-The East Slavs occupied the south-western portion of Borovitsky Hill as early as the 11th century, as evidenced by a metropolitan seal from the 1090s which was unearthed by Soviet archaeologists in the area.
+The site had been continuously inhabited by the Meryans since the 2nd century BCE.
+The Slavs occupied the south-western portion of Borovitsky Hill as early as the 11th century, as evidenced by a metropolitan seal from the 1090s which was unearthed by Soviet archaeologists in the area.
 The Vyatichi built a fortified structure (or "grad") on the hill where the Neglinnaya River flowed into the Moskva River.

-Up to the 14th century, the site was known as the 'grad of Moscow'.
+Up to the 14th century, the site was known as the "grad of Moscow".
 The word "Kremlin" was first recorded in 1331 (though etymologist Max Vasmer mentions an earlier appearance in 1320).
-The grad was greatly extended by Prince Yuri Dolgorukiy in 1156, destroyed by the Mongols in 1237 and rebuilt in oak in 1339.
+The grad was greatly extended by Prince Yuri Dolgorukiy in 1156, destroyed by the Mongols in 1237 and rebuilt in oak by Ivan I Kalita in 1339.

-Seat of grand dukes
+Seat of the grand dukes

-Dmitri Donskoi replaced the oak walls with a strong citadel of white limestone in 1366–1368 on the basic foundations of the current walls; this fortification withstood a siege by Khan Tokhtamysh.
+Dmitri Donskoi replaced the oak palisade with a strong citadel of white limestone in 1366–1368 on the basic foundations of the current walls; this fortification withstood a siege by Khan Tokhtamysh.
 Dmitri's son Vasily I resumed construction of churches and cloisters in the Kremlin.
 The newly built Cathedral of the Annunciation was painted by Theophanes the Greek, Andrei Rublev, and Prokhor in 1406.
 The Chudov Monastery was founded by Dmitri's tutor, Metropolitan Alexis; while his widow, Eudoxia, established the Ascension Convent in 1397.